 (Recommended) Transaction processed events

-Stedi emits a transaction processed event after it successfully receives and translates a payer or peer clearinghouse response into JSON.
+Stedi emits a transaction processed event after it successfully receives and translates a payer or intermediary clearinghouse response into JSON.
 The event payload contains the information you need to retrieve processed responses from Stedi:

 • x12.transactionSetIdentifier specifies the transaction type (277 or 835).